Foie gras controversy: Third-party opinions on U.S.-produced foie gras

-In January 2009, The National Advertising Division (NAD) of the Council of Better Business Bureau recommended that New Jersey-based foie gras producer D'Artagnan cease advertising claims that their product is made from "enlarged" rather than "diseased" livers, and that the animals were "hand-raised with tender care".
+In January 2009, The National Advertising Division (NAD) of the Council of the Better Business Bureau recommended that New Jersey–based foie gras producer D'Artagnan cease advertising claims that their product is made from "enlarged" rather than "diseased" livers, and that the animals were "hand-raised with tender care".
 D'Artagnan voluntarily modified their advertising to remove the claims which the agency said had not been "adequately substantiated."

 Foie gras producers and industry groups

 Most foie gras producers do not consider their methods cruel, insisting that it is a natural process exploiting the animals' natural features.
 Producers argue that wild ducks and geese naturally ingest large amounts of whole food and gain weight before migration.
 They claim that geese and ducks do not have a gag reflex in their throats the same way that humans do, and therefore do not appear to find force feeding uncomfortable.
 Michael Ginor, owner of Hudson Valley Foie Gras, author of Foie Gras...
 A Passion, claims his birds come to him to be fed and says this is important because "a stressed or hurt bird won't eat and digest well or produce a foie gras."

 Mirepoix USA, a top provider of goose and duck foie gras, alleges that the animal rights activists attack is a form of prohibition against a cuisine item.
 Mirepoix claims that the use of the term "diseased" to refer to fatted liver is inaccurate and that geese and ducks naturally store dead fish in their esophagi for long periods.
 The ducks used in foie gras production, however, are a hybrid of Pekin (a type of Mallard) and Muscovy ducks, both of which are dabbling ducks and as such, subsist mainly on a diet of underwater vegetation, larvae, and various insects.